hannibal002/SkyHanni/CONTRIBUTING.md

 ### Elite Farmers API

-SkyHanni utilizes the [Elite API](https://api.eliteskyblock.com/) (view the [public site here](https://eliteskyblock.com)) for some farming features.
+SkyHanni utilizes the [Elite API](https://api.eliteskyblock.com/) (view the [public site here](https://eliteskyblock.com)) for some farming features and for LBIN price data.

 This includes features relating to Farming Weight, as well as syncing jacob contests amongst players for convenience.
-All data sent is anonymized and opt-in.
+Features that upload data to the Elite API are optional and opt-in.
+All requests to the Elite API are subject to its [privacy policy](https://eliteskyblock.com/privacy).

 ### Mixin